Ryan2065/Log4ShellDetection/README.md

 * 1.1 - Bug fix - recursive jar search works properly now
 * 1.2 - CVE-2021-4104 only triggers in Log4j v1 if the class JMSAppender exists
 * 1.2.1 - Added parameter to specify the CVE you want to search for on the main script.
 Default is all 4, but can narrow down to one or two
+* 1.2.2 - Added parameter to scan specific files instead of the entire drive